4 - Components

 Name the Component "Button"

-Since both the ColoredRectangleInstance and TextInstance are using white text you may not be able to see the Text.
+Since ColoredRectangleInstance and TextInstance are both white you may not be able to see the Text.
 Let's change the ColoredRectangleInstance's color:

 Now you should be able to see the Text on top of the rectangle: